vinceimbat/vinceimbat/content/literature/the collapse of what separates us by vincenz serrano.md

 # Poetry is read on faces.
 Therefore it is urgent to create new faces.

-This is one of [[thoughts/vincenz serrano|Vincenz Serrano's]] multilayered poems.
+This is one of [[vincenz serrano|Vincenz Serrano's]] multilayered poems.
 This one has two layers separated by a single dot equidistant from the last line of the first poem and the first line of the second.

 The first poem has two lines each occurrence of layer.
 It is a play of images and concepts: bed, pickup, house, and road.
 I can understand it but it's surreal.